Indian Geography / Agriculture

 - Sugarcane - India is positioned at second place in the world in terms of area and production of the sugarcane after

 requires a temperature of 20-260C and rainfall of 150 cm.

-Sugarcane is grown in the states of Maharashtra, Uttar Pradesh, Tamil Nadu, Karnataka, Andhra Pradesh, Telangana, Gujarat, etc.
+Tamil Nadu, Karnataka, Andhra Pradesh, Telangana, Gujarat, etc.

 - Cotton - India ranks second in terms of area after USA and ranks third in the world in Cotton production after USA and China.

 Cultivation of cotton requires a temperature range of 20-300C and a rainfall of 50-75 cm.

 tolerate water-logging.
 Cotton is grown in Gujarat, Maharashtra, Punjab, Telangana, Haryana, Karnataka, etc.

 - Jute - India is the largest producer of Jute having a share of around 60% in the world.
 It requires a temperature of

-high water supply.
+the other being Cotton.
 The main Jute producing states in India are West Bengal, Bihar, Assam and Odisha.